escorciav/paseo-buddy/README.md

 - Implement AI-Powered Recommendations: Develop a feature that suggests activities and places to visit based on user preferences and past trips.

 - Enable Trip Feedback Mechanism: Create a system where users can provide feedback on their trips, which will help refine and personalize the experience further.

+## License

+### Data License

+The data provided in the [Paseo Buddy (PB) repository](https://github.com/escorciav/paseo-buddy) and PB's Cloud storage folders is available for free under the following conditions:

+_Permitted Uses:_

+- Research alas GPL, i.e., you must disclose all the insights that our data enable on your work.
+- Personal &/Or hobby-driven use
+- Educational purposes

+_Prohibited Uses:_

+- Commercial use
+- Redistribution in original or modified form for commercial purposes

+_Conditions for Commercial Use:_

+Commercial use of the data, including but not limited to sale, distribution, or integration into a commercial product or service, is prohibited without an explicit data use agreement with the creators of Paseo Buddy.
+To inquire about or negotiate commercial use rights, please contact us directly at [@escorciav](https://github.com/escorciav).

+By downloading or using the data from the Paseo Buddy repository, you agree to abide by these terms.
+Violation of these terms may result in legal action and the revocation of access to the data.